Log-in/Sign-up

 (Partially) Asynchronous Sections, fall or spring:

-If your student prefers to study independently, does not need a live class component or as much interaction with other students, has a block schedule or lighter course load and can commit to the time needed, likes to interact with an online textbook, and wishes to take the course in one semester, but would still value personal feedback and grading, and having several course materials integrated into a coherent pacing guide, then the partially asynchronous option may be right for your student.
+If your student prefers to study independently, does not need a live class component or as much interaction with other students, has a block schedule or lighter course load and can commit to the time needed, (at least 2-3 hours per day) and wishes to take the course in one semester, but would still value personal feedback and grading, and having several course materials integrated into a coherent pacing guide and the helpfulness of some deadlines, then the partially asynchronous option may be right for your student.
+Asynchronous students should have a strong math background, a strong drive to keep up with the work, sufficient available time, and less need for interactivity.
+The standard section is the most appropriate choice for most students.

 Course History:

-I am delighted to be returning to teach AP Statistics for the 2023-2024 school year!
-We are using the newest edition of the textbook, however, the course format for THIS SECTION is built upon Carole Matheny's highly successful PA Homeschoolers AP Statistics class, which has a high rate of success at preparing students for the AP exam, college coursework, and statistical knowledge they have applied in other areas after the class has finished.
+I am delighted to be returning to teach AP Statistics for the 2024-2025 school year!
+This will be my fourth year teaching AP Statistics with PA Homeschoolers.
+We are using a very recent edition of the textbook, however, the course format for THIS SECTION is built upon Carole Matheny's highly successful PA Homeschoolers AP Statistics class, which has a high rate of success at preparing students for the AP exam, college coursework, and statistical knowledge they have applied in other areas after the class has finished.
 Our goal is to continue to build on this success story.

 2023 Results, from all versions of the exam.
 Note that this table represents past results, and cannot predict your student's score: